dstndstn/tractor/README.md

     make
     python setup.py install # --prefix=/some/place    or maybe --home=/your/place

+There is a test script that renders SDSS images:

+    python example/tractor-sdss-synth.py

 Prereqs:

 * scipy (> 0.7; 0.9 works)
 * numpy (>= 1.4)
+* astrometry.net (often svn trunk is required)

 Other packages used in various places include: